keboola/blog/_posts/2019-12-17-human-api-the-soft-side-of-your-data-stack.md

 Keboola’s most successful customers use the latest approach.
 They curate the data catalog, and use multi-project architecture for various functions while maintaining the audit trail, user management and data lineage/governance provided by the platform itself.
 From small customers with less than a handful of users to large enterprise with hundreds of different data applications projects running simultaneously, this model has proven its worth many times over.

-I would love to hear your experience with data team structures - feel free to comment here or reach out to me via LinkedIn!
-If we’re not connected yet, please mention the article when reaching out!
+I would love to hear your experience with data team structures - feel free to comment here or reach out to me [via LinkedIn](https://www.linkedin.com/in/milanveverka/)!
+If we’re not connected yet, please mention the article when inviting to connect.